bstrebel/pimatic-alert/README.md

 Create an AlertSystem device which is the main control switch to enable/disabe the alert system and references the sensor devices and actuators of the system.
-The device provides an "autoConfig" option to generate required devices and runtime variables in the background.
+The device provides an "autoConfig" option to generate required slave devices and runtime variables in the background.

 ```json
   AlertSystem: